ChidumamAmadi-Obi/Smart-Lamp/README.md

   }
 }
 ```
-**3.2)** Open the serial monitor and observe the values that print when the corresponding button is pressed on your IR remote.
+**3.2)** Open the serial monitor and observe the values that print when the corresponding button is pressed on your IR remote. <br>

 **3.3)** Clone this repository:
 ```